 Present Value of Growth Opportunities, Earnings Retention Rate, and Dividend Payout Ratio

-Whether a company pays out its earnings as dividends or retains its earnings to reinvest in its business depends on its return on equity (ROE) and on investors’ required rate of return, which is dependent on the perceived riskiness of the company’s stock.
-If a company’s ROE is greater than the market’s required rate of return, or capitalization rate (k), then it would benefit the company’s stock price if the company reinvested its earnings in more growth and distribute little or no earnings as dividends.
-If its investment opportunities are limited, and its return on investment is than the capitalization rate, then it would pay the company to distribute its earnings as dividends rather than reinvest it.
+Whether a company pays out its earnings as dividends or retains its earnings to reinvest in its business depends on its return on equity (ROE) and on investors' required rate of return, which depends on the perceived riskiness of the company's stock and on how its rate of return compares with other investments.
+If a company's ROE exceeds the market's required rate of return, or capitalization rate (k), then it would benefit the company's stock price if the company reinvested its earnings for more growth and distribute little or no earnings as dividends.
+If its investment opportunities are limited, and its return on investment is less than the capitalization rate, then it would pay the company to distribute its earnings as dividends rather than reinvest it.

 Company Growth Rates Depend on its ROE and Earnings Retention Rate

-The growth of dividends and the stock price is dependent on company growth, which, in itself, is difficult to project even to the next year, since analysts frequently get it wrong.
-However, 2 factors obviously related to the company’s growth rate are its ROE and the company’s earnings retention rate (aka plowback ratio), which is the amount of earnings that the company reinvests in its business rather than distributing it to shareholders as a dividend.
-Since the retention rate and the dividend payout ratio, which is the fraction of company earnings paid out as dividends, equals 1, it follows that:
+The growth of dividends and the stock price depends on company growth, which, in itself, is difficult to project even to the next year, since analysts frequently get it wrong.
+However, 2 factors obviously related to the company's growth rate are its ROE and the company's earnings retention rate (aka plowback ratio), the amount of earnings the company reinvests in its business rather than distributing it to shareholders as a dividend.
+Since the retention rate plus the dividend payout ratio, which is the fraction of company earnings paid out as dividends, equals 1, it follows that:

 Earnings Retention Rate = 1 – Dividend Payout Ratio

-Company Growth Rate = ROE x Retention Rate
+Company Growth Rate = ROE × Retention Rate

 Present Value of Growth Opportunities (PVGO)

-For investors, company growth is desirable only if it increases their return on investment—either its stock price and/or its dividends increase.
+For investors, company growth is desirable only if it increases their return on investment — as an increase in either its stock price and/or its dividends.
 According to the dividend discount model, it is possible for a company to grow while its stock price declines.
-A company’s stock price will increase only if the company can reinvest the money and earn a higher rate of return than the required rate of return demanded by investors.
-The additional growth of a company’s earnings has net present value of growth opportunities (PVGO).
+A company's stock price will increase only if the company can reinvest the money and earn a higher rate of return than the required rate of return demanded by investors.
+The additional growth of a company's earnings comes from its present value of growth opportunities (PVGO).

 PVGO = ROE – Required Rate of Return

-If its ROE is greater than the required rate of return, then its PVGO is greater than zero, and the stock price will increase if the company reinvests some of its earnings for further growth.
-If the PVGO is zero, meaning that the ROE equals the capitalization rate, then it makes no difference to the stock price if earnings are reinvested or not; however, an earnings retention rate greater than that necessary to maintain liquidity will lower the dividend without increasing the stock price.
-If PVGO is negative, then the company will still grow, but its overall ROE will decline, and with it, its stock price.
+If its ROE exceeds the required rate of return, then its PVGO exceeds zero, and the stock price will increase if the company reinvests its earnings for further growth.
+If the PVGO is zero, meaning that the ROE = the required rate of return, then it makes no difference to the stock price if earnings are reinvested or not; however, an earnings retention rate exceeding that necessary to maintain liquidity will lower the dividend without increasing the stock price.
+If PVGO is negative, then the company may still grow, but its overall ROE will decline, and with it, its stock price.
 Therefore, the company should distribute most of its earnings as dividends, since that will yield the greatest return for stockholders.

-We can evaluate each scenario by calculating the intrinsic value of the stock using the dividend discount model, but different return on equity rates and different plowback ratios.
+Each scenario can be evaluated by calculating the intrinsic value of the stock using the dividend discount model, but with different return on equity rates and different plowback ratios.
 The company growth rate, g, is determined by its ROE and by the earnings retention rate (RR):

-Consider a stock that pays a $4 annual dividend, and the required rate of return demanded by investors is 12%.
-If the company was paying all of its earnings as dividends, then the company is not experiencing growth, so its stock price is determined solely by its dividend and its capitalization rate (k).
+Consider a stock paying a $4 annual dividend, and the required rate of return demanded by investors is 12%.
+If the company was paying all its earnings as dividends, then the company will not grow, so its stock price is determined solely by its dividend and its capitalization rate (k).
 The constant-growth dividend discount model calculates the stock price (P) as:

 P = D1/k = $4/0.12 = $33.33